WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Reactive control is also a very simple form of WEC control and combines the damping force of a passive controller with a spring force.
+Reactive control is also a very simple form of WEC control and combines the damping force of a passive controller with a spring stiffness force.
 The standard PTO block can also be used to implement PI control using the damping and stiffness values but doesn't allow for negative inputs which is often necessary for optimal stiffness.
 This controller is also known as a proportional integral